pyralisxc/Medieval-Sim/docs/REFLECTION_ARCHITECTURE.md

 ## 🎯 **Overview: Two-Layer Reflection System**

-The Command Center uses **reflection at TWO distinct layers** to bridge Necesse's private API with our UI:
+The Command Center uses **reflection at TWO distinct layers** to bridge Necesse's private API with our UI.

+**Note**: All reflection operations are now centralized in `ReflectionUtils` utility class for consistency and error handling.

 ```
 ┌─────────────────────────────────────────────────────────────┐